robledop/experiment64/docs/storage.md

 - `image.hdd`: GPT with ESP (FAT32), root ext2, and data FAT32
 - `image2.ide`: IDE disk with an ext2 partition
 - `image3.usb`: USB mass storage disk with an ext2 partition

+When detected, the USB ext2 partition mounts at `/usb`.